Goosebumps (film): Critical reception

-On Rotten Tomatoes the film has an approval rating of 78% based on 161 reviews, with an average rating of 6.38/10.
+On Rotten Tomatoes the film has an approval rating of 78% based on 164 reviews, with an average rating of 6.38/10.
 The site's critical consensus reads, "Goosebumps boasts more than enough of its spooky source material's kid-friendly charm to make up for some slightly scattershot humor and a hurried pace."
-On Metacritic, the film has a score of 60 out of 100 based on 29 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 60 out of 100 based on 29 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Kevin P. Sullivan of Entertainment Weekly gave the film a B rating, citing at the end of his review: "Nothing about Goosebumps is revolutionary—at a certain point you may realize that it's as if Nickelodeon produced Cabin in the Woods—but it's a never-boring trip to a world, where stories and imagination are powerful tools, that just might inspire kids to do the scariest thing of all: pick up a book".

 Geoff Berkshire of Variety wrote: "The ADD overload combined with an understandably kid-friendly approach to horror (no one’s ever in real danger, and the monsters are never too scary) results in a disposable product intended to appeal to everyone but likely to resonate with no one."

 Accolades

 Sequel

-On September 2, 2015, it was reported that a sequel was in the planning stages, with Sony looking for a screenwriter.
-On January 17, 2017, a January 26, 2018, release date was set and Rob Letterman confirmed that he is to return as director for the sequel.
-On February 6, 2017, it was announced that the film's release date has been delayed to September 21, 2018, taking the place of the release date previously held by Hotel Transylvania 3: Summer Vacation.
-In May 2017, the title was revealed to be Goosebumps: Horror Land.
-It was confirmed that Jack Black will reprise his role as R.L.
-Stine.
-It was also confirmed that Odeya Rush would return as Hannah Fairchild, R.L Stine's daughter from the first film.
-However, it was confirmed that the sequel will not feature any of the original cast.
-In November 2017, Rob Lieber was tapped to pen the script.
-Shortly after Ari Sandel was announced as Letterman's replacement as director.
-Variety reported that two scripts have been written.
-One script has Black reprising his role, while the other has Black cut out entirely.
-In December 2017, the sequel's release date was pushed to October 12, 2018.
-Production began on February 25, 2018, Jack Black will return in the sequel, making his characters the only one from the previous film to return.
-New cast members include Madison Iseman, Ben O'Brien, Caleel Harris, and Jeremy Ray Taylor.
-Ken Jeong, Chris Parnell, and Wendi McLendon-Covey joined the following month.
-Filming officially began on March 7, 2018, and in April 2018 the new title was announced as Goosebumps 2: Haunted Halloween.
+Development of a sequel was reported in September 2015.
+Rob Letterman intended to return to direct, but dropped out due to scheduling conflicts, and Ari Sandel replaced him.
+Jack Black and Odeya Rush were set to reprise their roles as R. L. and Hannah Stine; Black's role was reduced to an uncredited cameo and Rush's role was ultimately cut.
+Goosebumps 2: Haunted Halloween was released in the United States on October 12, 2018.

+Television series

+In April 2020, it was announced that a reboot live-action television series was in the works by Scholastic Entertainment, Sony Pictures Television Studios, and Neal H. Moritz's production company Original Film, who produced the 2015 film and its sequel.
+In March 2021, R.L.
+Stine stated that the series found a producer and director.
+In February 2022, it was announced that the series will be heading to Disney+.